 A History of Expertise

 Terri Willingham, with contributions from Steve, has written two books on public library makerspaces, Makerspaces in Libraries (2015) and Library Makerspaces: The Complete Guide (2017), for Rowman & Littlefield publishers, both of which are used as texts in Information Sciences programs nationwide.
-Terri also served as Regional Director for the national nonprofit FIRST Robotics organization, helping build and support youth robotics programs for the central Florida area, from Okeechobee to the Panhandle.
+Terri also served as Regional Director for the national nonprofit FIRST Robotics organization for seven years, helping build and support youth robotics programs for the central Florida area, from Okeechobee to the Panhandle.
 During that time, Steve served as Judge Advisor to the FIRST Tech Challenge program for the state of Florida.

 Their combined expertise in engineering, the development of public makerspaces and first-hand experience with the positive impact of FIRST youth robotics, where they saw youth from kindergarten through high school transformed by being part of this character-based, strongly mentor-supported STEM education program moved them to create the Foundation for Community Driven Innovation to bring these experiences to more people.

-Developing a diverse Board of Directors with equal expertise and a strong community focused ethic, and working with a professional and dedicated partners like PLuGHiTz, with whom FCDI still works closely today, FCDI organized Gulf Coast MakerCon, the oldest and largest maker festival in Tampa, and ROBOTICON Tampa Bay, a youth STEM education showcase held at the University of South Florida every fall for the last four years, and which annually draws over 4000 attendees.
+Developing a diverse Board of Directors with equal expertise and a strong community focused ethic, and working with professional and dedicated partners like PLUGHTIZ, with whom FCDI still works closely today, FCDI organized Gulf Coast MakerCon, the oldest and largest maker festival in Tampa, and ROBOTICON Tampa Bay, a youth STEM education showcase held at the University of South Florida every fall for the last four years, and which annually draws over 4000 attendees.

-AMRoC Fab Lab is a direct outgrowth of the success of ROBOTICON and the obvious hunger of local communities for an engaging platform, and a safe and welcoming community space, that gives people an opportunity to learn 21st century skills and develop self-confidence, self-reliance and agency in a world where those things can be hard to come by.
+AMRoC Fab Lab is a direct outgrowth of the success of ROBOTICON and the obvious hunger of local communities for an engaging platform, and a safe and welcoming community space, that gives people an opportunity to learn 21st-century skills and develop self-confidence, self-reliance, and agency in a world where those things can be hard to come by.

 Board of Directors & Program Partners